pingcap/docs/sql-statements/sql-statement-begin.md

 ## MySQL compatibility

-TiDB can carry the option of `PESSIMISTIC` or `OPTIMISTIC` when executing the `BEGIN` statement to indicate the type of transaction this statement opens.
+You can add the `PESSIMISTIC` or `OPTIMISTIC` option to the `BEGIN` statement in TiDB to indicate the type of transaction that this statement starts.

 ## See also